 There are seemingly endless choices for a small business credit card, but most will want a personal guarantee from the business owner and will not simply issue the card to the business.
 Because of this, you may actually be better off simply getting a consumer credit card and using it to charge your small business expenses.
-As this US News & World Report post explains, there are far fewer cardholder protections in place for small business credit cards than there are for consumer cards.

 Whether you want a small business card, or a consumer card, these resources will help you evaluate competing offers and choose the one that best meets your needs.

 - Google Small Business Credit Card Comparison Table and Google’s full listing of Credit Card Offers (64 in all) that can be sorted by categories such as best for 0% APR, poor credit, cash back, or rewards points.